-Wholesome creations, low-calorie salads, low-fat food, organic produce – hit up these eating spots in Singapore for a guilt-free feast
+Wholesome food bowls, epic salads, hearty vegetarian and organic produce – hit up these cafes in Singapore for a guilt-free feast

-There are days when we want to (or rather, should) cut out the sinful stuff and go for healthier grub.
+There are days when we want to (or rather, should) cut out the sinful stuff and go for something healthier.
 So, we plan ‘vegetarian days’, and ‘clean-eating’ meals to avoid that crummy, bloated feeling post-lunch and dinner.
-When you need to take a load off your conscience, hit up these healthy cafes in Singapore for wholesome grub and low-calorie food.
+When you need to take a load off your conscience, hit up these healthy cafes in Singapore for these nutritious options that taste great, of course.
+Life is too short for bland food!

 For healthy eaters, Real Food is a household name.
 The humble biz has now expanded to four locations, including Killiney, South Beach and Square 2.
 Run by a passionate team of ethical food advocates, the cafe is free from meat, processed ingredients, and trans-fat.